 If you think your pain medicine isn't working, it's important to let your doctor know - they may need to adjust the dose or prescribe a different medicine.

 Give your medicines time to work

 Immediate release medicines - release the active ingredient quickly, usually in less than 30 minutes.
 They are used for occasional, temporary pain because they work fast but don't last.

 How quickly different medicines relieve pain also varies greatly from person to person.
 It depends on how much medicine you take (the dose) and how often you take it (the frequency).

 Understand the different types of pain relief

 These are medicines that your doctor must authorise you to take and only a pharmacist can give you (dispense).
 Most prescription medicines have two names:

 - the generic name identifies the chemical compounds in the drug that make it work

 - the brand name is the manufacturer's name for the medicine.

 A medicine may have more than one brand name if it's produced by different companies.
 See a list of generic and brand names of strong medicines.

 These are therapies that can be used alongside conventional medical treatments to improve your quality of life and wellbeing.

 Keep track of medicines

-Discuss your use of pain medicines with family and friends
+Discuss your pain medicines with family and friends

 Ways of taking medicines

 Pain medicines are taken in several ways, depending on the type of medicine and the form that it is available in.

 |tablet or capsule